 Eye allergies release histamine into the eyes, which leads to swelling, irritation, itchiness and sometimes twitching.
 Most allergies are caused by agents such as pollen and dust, however a new cleaning product in your regime can often be the case behind an eye allergy, and eye twitching as a result.
 Simply removing this cleaning product from your life can help your eye twitching to stop.

 Or, in the case of allergies caused by dust or pollen, your doctor may be able to prescribe you some antihistamine eye drops to relieve the symptoms.

 A lack of sleep often leads to twitchy eyes, amongst a number of other symptoms.
 If you’ve been burning the candle at both ends, just try to catch up on some sleep and you should see your eye twitching disappear.

-Unfortunately, caffeine can’t be the answer to eye twitching caused by tiredness, as it often triggers the condition itself.
-A way around this is to cut back on how much caffeine you’re eating and drinking to see if it has a positive effect on your eyes.
+Unfortunately, caffeine can’t be the answer to eye twitching caused by tiredness, as caffeine often triggers the condition itself.
+A way around this is to cut back on how much caffeine you’re consuming to see if it has a positive effect on your eyes.

 Excessive alcohol intake has been known to cause eyes to twitch.
 That’s why it’s always advisable to drink responsibly, and to limit your alcohol intake in order to stop your eyes from twitching and spasming.

 Dry eyes offer a number of uncomfortable symptoms, such as red eyes, grittiness, irritation and sometimes twitching.
-Applying some eye drops to your eyes can help restore the moisture and stop the twitching.
+Applying some eye drops to your eyes can help restore the moisture by producing artificial tears to stop the twitching.

 If this is a recurring condition, it could be a good idea to speak with your optician or GP regarding a longer-term solution to your dry eye.